 Water quality modeling indicates that these beaches have been potentially impacted by the untreated sewer discharges from the North River Wastewater Treatment Plant.
-Though the beaches are not closed, the New York City Department of Health does not recommend swimming and bathing until this advisory is lifted, especially for people with underlying medical conditions, or young or elderly people who may be more likely to get sick if beach water is swallowed.
-Signs will be placed at the beach entrances to alert the public to the risk.
+Though the beaches are not closed, the Health Department does not recommend swimming and bathing until this advisory is lifted, especially for people with underlying medical conditions, or young or elderly people who may be more likely to get sick if beach water is swallowed.
+Signs have been placed at the beach entrances to alert the public to the risk.
 Alternative beaches, such as Coney Island Beach, Rockaway Beach, Orchard Beach, Manhattan Beach and Wolfe's Pond Beach, remain open and unaffected based on current water quality modeling.
 Fiftyfour outdoor pools are open for swimming as well.
 Call 311 to find the pool nearest to you.